forcedotcom/sfdx-scanner/messages/run-pathless.md

 # flags.targetDescription

 Source code location.
 May use glob patterns.
 Specify multiple values as a comma-separated list.
+Default is ".".

 # flags.envSummary